-Link to Latest Report: Coming Soon
+Link to Latest Report: March 2023 Progress Report

 State-of-the-art research on the impact of vertical motion effects on ordinary highway bridges and evidence from past earthquakes have revealed the potential for a significant increase of the demands at the girder-to-cap face.
 While this is not of major concern for ordinary bridges whose moment capacity at the face of the bent cap is typically adequate to resist the increased demands due to vertical effects, the impact of vertical ground motions on ABC connections is yet to be thoroughly investigated.
 Very few studies have been carried out to characterize the shear and moment capacity of girder-to-cap connections.
 Experimental works have primarily looked at the seismic response of precast concrete girder-to-cap connections subject to horizontal excitation, while numerical studies have utilized only conventional simplified approaches for vertical ground motions estimates and modeling.
 This project will perform a comprehensive series of numerical simulations to assess the seismic performance of bridge systems that incorporate typical ABC girder-to-cap connections.
 This will be accomplished by utilizing validated 3-D arrays of near-field motions generated from physics-based wave propagation models.